htim327/NonHermitianDriving/docs/source/AFAI.rst

     % y-direction, the hopping strength is given by J, and the strength of the
     % on-site potential implemented during step 5 is given by del.
     %%%
-    % Define the total number of sites that defines the system with LSquared LSquared = 2*Li*Lj;
+    % Define the total number of sites that define the system with LSquared LSquared = 2*Li*Lj;
     % Initialize all of the Hamiltonians and the velocity matrices as matrices
     % of zeros